sarahwallingbell/MOMA_Predictor/README.md

 # MOMA_Predictor
 Three methods for handling imbalanced data for classification with decision trees.

-A collaboration with two classmates train decision tree that classifies the gender of an artist based on the title of their artwork<sup>*</sup>.
+A collaboration with two classmates to train a decision tree that classifies the gender of an artist based on the title of their artwork<sup>*</sup>.
 We used a publically available Museum of Modern Art (MOMA) dataset containing titles and other metadata about their art collection.

+Example of an entry in the MOMA art dataset: